gilch/hissp/docs/primer.rst

   but rather are functions that *expand* to Hissp;
   They run at *read time* and return Hissp code.

-.. _read time:

-Read time
-  The pre-compile phase that translates Lissp to Hissp: when the reader runs.

 Let's see our "Hello World" example in Lissp:

 >>> from hissp.reader import Lissp